onaclov2000/ChristmasScript/README.md

 ChristmasScript
 ===============

-testh

-th
-This is the spexc forChristmasAcript a festive way to write code in your favorite lanuage
+This is the specification for ChristmasScript a festive way to write code in your favorite language

 Proposed
 ===========